How to Get Paint Out of Clothes: 10 Easy Solutions

 Nail polish remover has a similar effect on paint stains as rubbing alcohol.
 It is most effective on latex paints, so soaking a rag in it and then blotting the stain should help loosen up most of the paint.
 Toss the garment in the wash once you’ve treated the stain.
 For this method, though, it’s important to make sure that the fabric of the clothing doesn’t contain acetate or triacetate.
 The acetone in nail polish remover can damage those fibers.
 Find out how to remove more types of stains.

 Hairspray is also an effective tool for how to get paint out of clothes, especially if the stain you’re dealing with is on the smaller side.
 Since many aerosol hairsprays contain alcohol, spraying a stain can help loosen lingering latex paint.
 Spray the stain until it’s fully covered, and then give it a good scrub with an old toothbrush.
 This should loosen up the paint.
 You can also try running warm water over the stain after you’ve scrubbed it, and/or spritzing it with regular laundry stain remover.
 Then throw it in the washing machine.
-Find out some super-effective cleaners for carpet stains that you probably have at home.
+By the way—here’s a quick guide on how to get makeup out of clothes.

 Salt, vinegar, and ammonia